-Howard W. Nudd, director of the Public Education As-sociation, spoke on the subject "Needs and Conditions of Public Schools," before the Gardens Mothers' Club, at the home of Mrs. W. F. Saybolt, 35 Greenway Terraces, Mon-day afternoon, Feb.
-11. Mr. Nudd described the crowded conditions in New York schools, where 1,000,000 scholars are enrolled, of whom 350,000 are on part time and 500,000 are in crowded classes.
-The Mayor selects the School Board of seven members, and that board controls the school pro-fessionally as well as in other respects.
+Howard W. Nudd, director of the Public Education Association, spoke on the subject "Needs and Conditions of Public Schools," before the Gardens Mothers' Club, at the home of Mrs. W. F. Saybolt, 35 Greenway Terraces, Monday afternoon, Feb.
+11. Mr. Nudd described the crowded conditions in New York schools, where 1,000,000 scholars are carrelled of whom 250,000 separate time and 500,000. are enrolled, of whom 350,000 are on part time and 500,000 are in crowded classes.
+The Mayor selects the School Board of seven members, and that board controls the school professionally as well as in other respects.
+The Public Edufessionally as well as in other respects.
 The Public Education Association, incorporated in 1899, keeps the public informed about schools and stimulates interest.
 It issues a weekly bulletin and maintains an office in Albany during the sessions of the Legislature.
-Some of the accomplisi-ments of the association may be listed under these headings: (1) use of schools as community centers, (2) school lunches, (3) improvement of art in schools, (4) emphasis on nature study, (5) study of health of children, (6) appointment of visiting teachers to handle problem children (7) grading the children by mentality and potentiality.
+Some of the accomplishments of the association may be listed under these headings: (1) use of schools as community centers, (2) school lunches, (3) improvement of art in schools, (4) emphasis on nature study, (5) study of health of children, (6) appointment of visiting teachers to handle problem children, (7) grading the children by mentality and potentiality.
 As a result of the last accomplishment, the Board of Education has established 23 experimental schools.

-The organization has made such a remarkable showing that members of the Mothers' Club were urged by Mrs Donald G. Clark, president, to join the Public Education Association and so support the good work.
+The organization has made such a remarkable showing that members of the Mothers' Club were urged by Mrs. Donald G. Clark, president, to join the Public Education Association and so support the good work.